themeum/qubely/docs/hooks/active-theme-preset.md

 # Active Theme Preset

-Using following hook active theme preset of Qubely Global Settings after activating theme
+Use following hook to active `Theme preset` of Qubely Global Settings from themes.

 ## Code